 Students are expected to elect courses for credit.
 Occasionally, however, a student may wish to attend a course but not elect it for credit.
 This arrangement can take the form of an official audit (sometimes called Visitor status).
-To audit a course, the following conditions must be met:

-- Course may not be a core course.
+- Course may not be core course.

-- There must be space available in the class (if a class has a limited enrollment, students who take the class for credit will receive priority).
+- Student must obtain written permission from the instructor to audit course (via instructor email); space must be available in the class (if a class has a limited enrollment, students who take the class for credit will receive priority).

 - Student must send proof of instructor consent to the Ross Registrar's Office for final approval.

 - Student must register in-person at the Office of the Registrar and present the approved drop/add form (or “University Election Worksheet”).
 Students will NOT be allowed to register for a Class Audit through Wolverine Access.